petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 software products that help reduce the computational expertise necessary for other scientists to do their work.

+But what about tooling and infrastructure?

-There's a principle in software engineering where once you've done something the hard way in a similar way a few times, it's worth building a higher level abstraction for it so it can be done even more (scaled) more efficiently.
+There's a principle in software engineering where once you've done something the hard way in a similar way a few times, it's worth building a higher level abstraction for it so it can be duplicated (scaled) more easily.
 Looking at the current reproducible research stack and best practices it's clear we're asking researchers to do things the hard way over and over again, and therefore missing a higher level abstraction.